appnet-org/compiler/compiler/README.md

 Follow these steps if you want to interact with the element compiler directly.

-The element compiler convert ADN program to an IR.
+The element compiler convert AppNet program to an IR.
 From IR, we can infer the element property (used by graph compiler).
 The element compiler also generates backend code for each element.

 ```bash
 cd compiler